tanema/light_world.lua/README.md

 -- create light world
 lightWorld = LightWorld({
-  drawBackground = drawBackground, --the callback to use for drawing the background drawForground = drawForground, --the callback to use for drawing the foreground ambient = {55,55,55},         --the general ambient light in the environment })
+  drawBackground = drawBackground, --the callback to use for drawing the background drawForeground = drawForeground, --the callback to use for drawing the foreground ambient = {55,55,55},         --the general ambient light in the environment })